 - 2 tablespoons smoked paprika

-1. Place pork shoulder skin-side up in large roasting pan, right on the pan (not on a rack).
-Use a paring knife to cut slits into the skin and fat.
+Place pork shoulder skin-side up in large roasting pan, right on the pan (not on a rack).
+Use a paring knife to cut slits into the skin and fat.2.

-2. Combine orange juice, vinegar, olive oil, onion, garlic, cilantro, red bell pepper, cumin, oregano, paprika, salt and pepper in a blender or food processor and puree until smooth.
+Combine orange juice, vinegar, olive oil, onion, garlic, cilantro, Cubanelle pepper, cumin, oregano, paprika, salt and pepper in a blender or food processor and puree until smooth.3.

-3. Pour marinade over all sides of the pork, rubbing into any crevices and into the slits cut in the skin (use it all).
-Cover with plastic wrap, refrigerate, and let marinate a minimum of 6 hours and up to 2 days.
+Pour marinade over all sides of the pork, rubbing into any crevices and into the slits cut in the skin (use it all).
+Cover with plastic wrap, refrigerate and let marinate a minimum of 6 hours and up to 2 days.4.

-5. Remove pork from refrigerator.
-Wipe off excess marinade from the skin of pork and pour water into bottom of pan so it goes up 3 inches on the side of the pork.
-Cover roasting pan tightly with foil or pan cover and place in oven on lowest rack to bake for 4-5 hours, or until the meat is tender and pulls away easily with a fork.
+Remove pork from refrigerator.
+Wipe off excess marinade from the skin of pork and pour water or broth into bottom of pan so it goes up 3 inches on the side of the pork.
+Cover roasting pan tightly with foil or pan cover and place in oven on lowest rack to bake for 4 to 5 hours, or until the meat is tender and pulls away easily with a fork.6.

-6. Remove cover, raise heat to 425°F and return to oven for another hour or until the skin is crisp.
+Remove cover, raise heat to 425 F and return to oven for another hour or until the skin is crisp.7.